microsoft/react-native-windows-samples/docs/native-modules-async.md

 >```

 To do it, let's
-1. separate the file's opening and handling from the UI thread logic, by moving this logic to the private method:
+1. Separate the file's opening and handling from the UI thread logic, by moving this logic to the private method:
 ```cs
   private async void LaunchPicker()
   {